-No. Regulation Reference Requirements Number Of Times Stated Details Of Action Taken By Registered Person(S) Timescale 1 Regulation 15 (6) The registered manager is required to expand their 'Handling service user's monies' procedure to include staff guidance on emergency shopping for occasional shopping tasks outside of a care plan tasked shopping.
-Once The Registered Manager will develop an SOP for staff to follow when assisting service users who require financial support.
-This will include guidance on emergency shopping.
-That i is occassional shopping to be carried out outside of the care plan.
+No. Regulation Reference Requirements Number Of Times Stated Details Of Action Taken By Registered Person(S) Timescale 1.
+Regulation 15 (6) The registered manager is required to expand the 'Handling service user's monies' procedure to include staff guidance on emergency shopping for occasional shopping tasks outside of care plan tasked shopping.
+Once The 'Handling Service users monies' procedure has now been updated to include staff guidance on emergency or occasional shopping.
 Within one month of inspection date.

+Recommendations

-Recommendations These recommendations are based on The Domiciliary Care Agencies Minimum Standards (2011), research or recognised sources.
+These recommendations are based on The Domiciliary Care Agencies Minimum Standards (2011), research or recognised sources.
 They promote current good practice and if adopted by the Registered Person may enhance service, quality and delivery.

-No. Minimum Standard Reference Recommendations Number Of Times Stated Details Of Action Taken By Registered Person(S) Timescale 1 Minimum Standard 12.3 The registered manager is recommended to ensure all staff is provided with manual handling update training in line with best practice guidance.
-(Restated from 4 February 2014) Twice The Registered Manager will ensure staff are provided with manual handling training via DVD andworkbook and face to face training.
-Within six months of inspection date.
-2 Minimum Standard 8.17 The registered manager is recommended to ensure all management staff completes outstanding update training on mandatory subject areas.
-Once The Registered Manager has drawn up an action plan for individual members of staff to access outstanding Mandatory training asap, to ensure compliance with this standard.
+No. Minimum Standard Reference Recommendations Number Of Times Stated Details Of Action Taken By Registered Person(S) Timescale 1.
+Minimum Standard 12.3 The registered manager is recommended to ensure all staff is provided with manual handling update training in line with best practice guidance.
+(Restated from 27 & 29 January 2014) Twice A procedure is now in place to ensure all staff are provided with manual handling update training in line with best practice guidelines.
+Within six months of inspection date 2.
+Minimum Standard 8.17 The registered manager is recommended to ensure all management staff completes outstanding update training on mandatory subject areas.
+Once A procedure is now in place to ensure all management staff complete outstanding update training on mandatory subject areas.
 Within six months of inspection date.